TzerNanLinStudio/English_Vocabulary_Dictation_Test/README.md

 # English Vocabulary Dictation Test

-This markdown file is still being edited and not all content has been completed yet.
+<span style="color:red; font-weight:bold;">This markdown file is still being edited and not all content has been completed yet.</span>

 # 1. Introduction